pedrotgn/pyactor/docs/tutorial.rst

 You can always delete an actor by calling the method :meth:`~.stop_actor` of its host.
 This function will stop the thread of that actor and all its references from the host.
-This means the actor cannot be looked up anymore, it will not receive any more work and you can create a future actor with its same id.
+This means the actor cannot be looked up anymore, it will not receive any more work and you can create a new actor with its same id.

 .. note:: Parallel queries already submitted will end as usual.